Four shark attacks in two days. Why Australia’s beaches are so dangerous this year

 Four attacks in two days

-The 12-year-old boy attacked on Sunday was pulled from the water by his friends, and first responders were quick to apply tourniquets to both legs.
+The 12-year-old boy who died after being attacked last Sunday was pulled from the water by his friends, and first responders were quick to apply tourniquets to both legs.

-He remains in critical condition in hospital, as does a 25-year-old surfer who was attacked on Monday on North Steyne Beach in Manly, a popular tourist destination in Sydney’s northern suburbs.
+A 25-year-old surfer was critically injured Monday when he was attacked was attacked on North Steyne Beach in Manly, a popular tourist destination in Sydney’s northern suburbs,

 Another surfer Dayan Neave was on the beach when the attack occurred.
 He said two tourists helped drag the victim out of the water.